aniou/cof/README.rst

     tmpfs      371560      36

-Case-sensitibility for columns and literals:
+Case-insensitibility for columns and case-sensitible literals:

 .. code::